benber86/curve-blog/content/posts/ng-mev/index.md

   - MEV
 ---

+# Key Findings

+- Dynamic fees reduce the profitability of sandwiches but have little effect on their overall number
+- As of March 1st 2024, there are no searchers running sandwiches on Curve's NG Stableswap pools.
+In Februrary, traders saved over $7,000 that could otherwise have been sandwiched.
+- On average dynamic fees would have reduced the profitability of individual sandwiches by $2

+# Introduction

 New Generation (NG) pools, [introduced in late 2023](https://etherscan.io/tx/0x2c7c9319d9b9cc067c38000e450a9df09fee9ec6c7dde173deec73d37ae0e15d), are a new iteration over the original Stableswap implementation.
 Based on the same invariant formula, [NG pools](https://curve.fi/#/ethereum/pools?filter=stableng) introduce a number of new features such as dynamic fees, better oracle integration, transferless swaps, the ability to create pools for up to eight tokens of varying types (rebasing, ERC-4626 tokens, oracle-linked tokens).